Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware

-The defect rate is defined as the ratio of the number of samples with detected syndromes to the total number of samples.
-Fig. \ref{fig21} depicts the defect rate(gray line) from each syndrome qubit for $[[9,1,9]]_{f=2}$ versus the syndrome rounds.
-The red line represents the average of all defect rates for each syndrome qubits.
-The first (last) round also uses the initial (measured) state of the data qubits to identify the defect syndromes.
-Data are obtained by initializing the logical qubit as $\ket{-}_L$ with 50,000 samples.
+We define the detection event rate as the ratio of the number of samples with detection events to the total number of samples.
+Fig. \ref{fig21} depicts the detection event rate(gray line) from each syndrome qubit for $[9,1,9]_{f=2}$ versus the syndrome rounds.
+The red line represents the average of all detection event rates for each syndrome qubits.
+The first (last) round also uses the initial (measured) state of the data qubits to identify the detection events.
+Data are obtained by initializing the logical qubit as $\ket{-}_{L}$ with 50,000 samples.
 The number of syndrome extraction cycles is 10.
 Thus, there are 11 rounds of syndromes.
 We use data sampled from (a) \texttt{ibm\_kyoto} and (b) the Stim code, which adopts the noise model of \texttt{ibm\_kyoto}.
-Both cases have similar behavior regarding the probability of defect syndromes being lower in the first and last rounds than in other rounds and maintaining one value between them.
+Both cases have similar behavior regarding the probability of detection events being lower in the first and last rounds than in other rounds and maintaining one value between them.
 However, those values are not the same, which can be attributed to the oversimplification of each qubit's error channel as a depolarizing and idling error model.
-This suggests that the system on the device is more vulnerable to errors than we initially model.
+This suggests that the system on the device is more vulnerable to errors than we initially modeled.